Fitsumhelina/3-Weeks-of-Python/README.md

 # INTRODUCCTION-TO-PYTHON-

-python crash course given by fitsum helina from tech tonic tribe
+this file is a python crash course given by me to a member of tech tonic tribe students

+this is my first course to tech others in a session !

+april,2024